AVEVA/AVEVA-Samples/Basic/Java/readme.md

     doubleType.QiTypeCode = QiTypeCode.Double;
 ```

-Now let's create our key property, which is an integer type and is named `Order`.
+Now you can create the key property, which is an integer type and is named `Order`.

 ```Java
     QiTypeProperty orderProperty = new QiTypeProperty();